OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/references/namespaced-enumerations.md

 These Data Types, in general, are called namespaced enumerations.

-Specific API Data Dictionary will define a custom Data Type class, which will help lookup the OBIE defined standard set of namespaced enumerations in this specification page as well as respective swagger files.
+Specific API Data Dictionary will define a custom Data Type class, which will help lookup the OBL defined standard set of namespaced enumerations in this specification page as well as respective swagger files.

 The namespaced enumeration values specified by Open Banking are documented here and will be prefixed by `UK.OBIE.`

 ### Design Principles

 When extending a namespaced enumeration:
-* ASPSPs **must not** publish an ASPSP-specific enumerated value where a generic OBIE defined enumerated value may be used.
+* ASPSPs **must not** publish an ASPSP-specific enumerated value where a generic OBL defined enumerated value may be used.
 * ASPSPs **must** place such values in a namespace consisting of their two-letter country code (ISO 3166-1 Alpha-2 code), followed by a full-stop, followed by their name. e.g.
   *  UK.Barclays.PingIt
   *  KE.Safaricom.M-Pesa